mathski/visualmimo/README.md

 ## TODO

 - Play with new new embedding methods
-- Improved "test bench" with, for example, a way to randomly generate a message in MATLAB and test accuracy of reading on device (communicate test string over network, or generate using same short seed?)
 - Clean up MATLAB code a lot
 - Figure out how to draw on Android screen to display information
-- Trim ancient sample code from Android
 - Chromecast pairing demo